Actify

 Shift Safety Challenge Poster (Print and Post)

-SHIFT SAFETY CHALLENGE Week of [Date] This Week's Challenge: [Metric] DAY SHIFT: ___________ SWING SHIFT: ___________ NIGHT SHIFT: ___________ Updated daily at shift change.
-Weekly winner: [Prize] Monthly champion: [Bigger prize] Remember: Reporting a near-miss = helping your team win.
-Hiding a near-miss = letting your team down.
+SHIFT SAFETY CHALLENGE Week of [Date] This Week: [Metric] DAY SHIFT: ___ SWING SHIFT: ___ NIGHT SHIFT: ___ Updated every shift change.
+Weekly winner: [Prize] Monthly champion: [Bigger prize] Reporting a near-miss = helping your team win.
+Hiding one = leaving your team behind.
 Questions?
 Talk to [Supervisor Name].

 Floor vs. Office Challenge Announcement

-FLOOR vs. OFFICE SHOWDOWN [Challenge Name] -- [Date] at [Time] Location: [Floor / warehouse area] Floor Team: [Team captain + open spots] Office Team: [Team captain + open spots] Challenge: [Specific description] Rules: [2-3 simple rules] Prize: [Bragging rights + something tangible] Sign up with [Name] or just show up.
-Last month's winner: [Team].
-Can they defend?
+FLOOR vs. OFFICE SHOWDOWN [Challenge Name] — [Date] at [Time] Where: [Floor / warehouse area] Floor Team: [Captain + open spots] Office Team: [Captain + open spots] What you're doing: [Specific description] Rules: [2–3 simple rules] Prize: Bragging rights + [something tangible] Sign up with [Name] or just show up.
+Last month: [Team] won.
+They've been talking about it ever since.

-Post physically in break rooms AND email to office.
-The dual format ensures both sides see it.
+Post in break rooms AND email to the office.
+Both sides need to see it to actually show up.

-TOOLBOX TALK -- WEEKLY QUESTION CARD Week 1: 'Who on the crew helped you out this week?'
-Week 2: 'What's something good happening in your life outside work?'
+WEEKLY QUESTION CARD Week 1: 'Who on the crew helped you out this week?'
+Week 2: 'What's something good happening outside of work?'
 Week 3: 'If you could change one thing about how we work, what would it be?'
 Week 4: 'What's a skill you have that most people here don't know about?'
-Rules for the supervisor: - Ask AFTER safety content is done - Keep it to 3 minutes max - Don't force anyone to answer - Listen.
-Don't problem-solve on the spot. - If someone raises a real issue in Week 3, follow up privately later
+For supervisors: — Ask after safety content, not before — 3 minutes max — Nobody has to answer if they don't want to — Listen.
+Don't jump in to fix things on the spot. — If Week 3 surfaces a real issue, follow up privately

-Print as a laminated card for each supervisor.
-Rotate questions monthly.
-Week 3's question is the most valuable -- it surfaces issues management would never hear otherwise.
+Laminate one for each supervisor.
+Rotate monthly.
+Week 3 is the most valuable — it surfaces things management would never otherwise hear.

 Expected Results